 development

 Melbreak Renewable Energy CIC (MRECIC) is developing a 45kW hydro electric scheme on Mill Beck in Buttermere.
 A Stage 1 Rural Communities Energy Fund (RCEF) funded report was compiled by Derwent Hydro.
-Sharenergy are taking the project through the planning and development stages, funded by RCEF Stage 2, and as at November 2022, the plans have been submitted to the local Planning Department.
+Sharenergy are taking the project through the planning and development stages, funded by RCEF Stage 2.
 The cost of building the scheme is estimated to be roughly £300k, and revenue will be earned from electricity sales to a local hotel and power exported into the Grid.
 Capital will be raised by a public share issue.
+They are currentyl seeking permission for consent to build on Common Land.

 Chase Community Solar